ITJoeSchmo/FixMissingMSI.PowerShell/README.md

 | `Merge-InstallerCacheReports`        | Merge host reports into a deduplicated summary                       |
 | `Update-InstallerCache`              | Populate the shared cache with only the required MSI/MSP files       |
 > `Invoke-InstallerCacheRepair` can now run **without -FileSharePath**, automatically detecting FixMissingMSI in `$env:TEMP\FixMissingMSI`.
-> Use `Install-FixMissingMSI` beforehand to stage the tool locally for disconnected or lightweight scenarios.
+> Use `Install-FixMissingMSI` beforehand to stage the tool locally.

 ### Key Parameters: `Invoke-InstallerCacheRepair`
 | Parameter | Type | Description |